-Reference: Modified from a curve created for the Colorado Habitat Exchange based on the Greater Sage-Grouse Range-wide Steering Committee 2008; CPW unpublished data, and A.D.
-Apa personal communication which optimal-set the minimum fully functional value at 15.7 inches (40 cm-centimeters) and the starting point at 7.87 inches (20 cm-centimeters) for slope < 5%, and 7.87 inches (20 cm-centimeters) eptimal-as the minimum fully functional value and 3.94 inches (10 cm-centimeters) as the starting point for slope > 5%.
+Reference: Modified from a curve created for the Colorado Greater Sage-Grouse Habitat Quantification Tool (2016), which set the minimum fully functional value at 15.7 inches (40 centimeters) and the starting point at 7.87 inches (20 centimeters) for slope < 5%, and 7.87 inches (20 centimeters as the minimum fully functional value and 3.94 inches (10 centimeters) as the starting point for slope > 5%.
 TRG input developed different curves for different sagebrush systems (big sage versus low/black sage), instead of differentiating by slope and aspect and mesic vs. arid, as this is less complicated to determine and likely to be more reflective of sagebrush heights snow levels given different inherent size of sagebrush species and snow depths relative to sagebrush/species communities.
-For big sagebrush species, TRG modified the optimal valueminimum fully functional value to 23.6 inches (60 cm-centimeters) to focus conservation of winter sites in areas that are key during heavy winters and that Connelly et al. 2000 recommendation of 9.84 inches (25 cm-centimeters) above snow level, but that measurements for the Nevada Credit System will be occurring when there is no snow.
+For big sagebrush species, TRG modified the minimum fully functional value to 23.6 inches (60 centimeters) to focus conservation of winter sites in areas that are key during heavy winters and that Connelly et al. 2000 recommendation of 9.84 inches (25 centimeters) above snow level, but that measurements for the Nevada Credit System will be occurring when there is no snow.